MonetizedMCP/typescript-sdk/README.md

 ## Vibe Integration

-If you're using a [Vibe](https://www.vibe.xyz/) coding tool to create or modify a MonetizedMCP server, the integration is designed to automatically expose your service logic as monetized tools.
+If you're using a Vibe coding tool (like Cursor, VS Code, or Claude Code)  to create or modify a MonetizedMCP server, this integration is designed to automatically expose your service logic as monetized tools.

 ### 🛠 When Creating a New MonetizedMCP Server